 Jetwick can currently run via Solandra simply by changing the solrconfig.xml.
 Solandra likewise has the advantages of being real-time (no optimization, no devotion!) and distributed without any major configuration included.
 The exact same is true for Solr Cloud.

 SOLR offers facets, which make it simple to reveal to the individual some valuable filter alternatives like those shown in the “Drupal integration” instance.
 As I described previously, it is even possible to check out a deep category tree.
 The main benefit below is that the categories depend upon the query.

 By doing this the individual could, even more, filter the search results page with this classification tree provided by you.
 Here is an instance where this function is carried out for among the biggest second-hand shops in Germany.
 A click on ‘Schauspieler’ shows its sub-items.

 Jetwick- Open Twitter Search:

 You may have seen that Twitter is using Lucene under the hood.
-Twitter has a quite extreme use situation: over 1,000 tweets each second, over 12,000 queries each 2nd, however the real-time latency is under 10 sec’s !
+Twitter has quite extreme use situation: over 1,000 tweets each second, over 12,000 queries each 2nd, however, the real-time latency is under 10 sec’s!
 Nonetheless, the significance at that quantity is often not that excellent in my point of view.
-Twitter search usually consists of a bunch of duplicates and also sound.
+Twitter search usually consists of a bunch of duplicates and also sounds.